 Bespoke Skylights for your Flat Roof Extension

-If you’re considering an extension, chances are that you’re been considering a flat roof extension.
+If you’re considering an extension, chances are that you’ve been considering a flat roof extension.
 Flat roofs can be used to create a traditional orangery, however thanks to contemporary architectural design they are increasingly being used for modern inspired extensions today.

 When combined with modern flat skylights a flat roof extension can create ‘Grand Designs’ look, plus ensure plenty of natural light to keep the space bright and airy.
-When designing your extension, you may invest in large door sets to bring the outside in and focus on modern claddings to contrast to your house, but the importance of a bespoke skylights cannot be overlooked.
+When designing your extension, you may invest in large door sets to bring the outside in and focus on modern claddings to contrast to your house, but the importance of a bespoke skylight cannot be overlooked.

 Did you know that five times as much natural light comes through the roof than the windows in any living space?
 That’s why modern flat skylights are so important to the success of your design.